xhermitx/gotasks/README.md

 # gotasks
-A simple multi user TODO application written in Go.
+A simple Task Manager API written in Go.

+This project is to familiarize myself with the Rest APIs and connecting with Databases in Golang.